Vika1990Z/Vika1990Z.github.io/ventus/content/tutorials-advanced/working-with-openstack-api.md

 weight: 15
 ---
 ___
-On this page, you can find an explanation of how to work with OpenStack API using Ventus Cloud account.
+On this page, you can find an explanation of how to work with OpenStack API using the Ventus Cloud Account.

 # Table of contents
 1. [Introduction](#introduction)